 This ATV is mainly for utility use, but may also be used for recreation.
 This section, Riding your ATV, provides general ATV riding instructions for recreational riding.
 The skills and techniques described in this section, however, are appropriate for all types of riding.
 Riding your ATV requires special skills acquired through practice over a period of time.
 Take the time to learn the basic techniques well before attempting more difficult maneuvers.
 Riding your new ATV can be a very enjoyable activity, providing you with hours of pleasure.
 But it is essential to familiarize yourself with the operation of the ATV to achieve the skill necessary to enjoy riding safely.
 Before you begin to ride, be sure you have read this Owner's Manual completely and understand the operation of the controls.
-Pay particular attention to the safety information on pages 1-1-1-4.
-Please also read all notice and warning labels on your ATV.
+Pay particular attention to the safety information on pages 2-1-2-4.
+Also read all warning and notice labels on vour ATV.

-RIDE WITH CARE AND GOOD JUDGEMENT
+RIDE WITH CARE AND GOOD JUDGMENT